vapor/vapor/README.md

 > <unknown>:0: error: Swift does not support the SDK 'MacOSX10.11.sdk'`

+Please consult the following [Q & A](http://stackoverflow.com/questions/38296145/vapor-web-framework-error-swift-does-not-support-the-sdk-macosx10-11-sdk) or follow below.

 <b>Before continuing make sure that you have completely opened Xcode 8 at least once.</b>

 Run the following command: